Listen to an audio file of this tool.

 - Sixteen-year-olds may fight chores, routines, and contributing to your household with more vigor as they grow in their confidence and identity and feel they should have the freedom to do more on their own without the ties to your household.
 They desire risk taking.
 Part-time jobs and getting a driver’s license can become healthy ways to fulfill that need.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
-This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

 - Though teens would often like to appear fully capable and independent, they are still learning the tasks of family life.
 Consider: “If my teen left our house and lived away from us today, would they know how to do a load of laundry, how to pay for utilities and rent, and prepare three healthy meals a day?”
 Thinking about what tasks they’ll need to be able to do when they are on their own can offer you guidance on areas to step up their responsibilities.
 When you’ve identified those areas, you’ll need to teach them to do those new tasks.

-- Because teens and young adults are glimpsing a future without you, they may appreciate your willingness to work alongside them and provide guidance and support if, for example, they’ve never made a family dinner.
+- As teens and young adults are glimpsing a future without you, they may appreciate your willingness to work alongside them and provide guidance and support if, for example, they’ve never made a family dinner.
 There is a simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents.3

 - Say what you will model and why.